csidsocialmedia/csidsocialmedia.github.io/_posts/2014-05-28-Flow-networks-have-a-purpose.markdown

 ![usriver2](/media/files/2014-05-28-Flow-networks-has-a-purpose/usriver3.png)

-###The beauty of natural flow networks originates from their common purpose
+###The beauty of natural flow networks originates from their purpose